Grilled Scallop Caesar

 Serve some extra dressing on the side just in case people want it.

-The scallops are a treat, but the dressing is honestly my favorite part of this meal.
+The scallops are a treat, but the dressing is honestly my favorite part of this Grilled Scallop Caesar Salad.
 You could top the exact same salad with any kind of protein and make a meal out of it: grilled chicken, steak, mushrooms, tofu… you name it.

 The salad holds up really well to almost any meat.